Vanilla-OS/handbook/_posts/2023-01-07-install-steam.md

 #### Ubuntu container

-- On Ubuntu, we need to add the `multiverse` repository to our sources list using the follow:
+- On Ubuntu, we need to add the `multiverse` repository to our sources list using the following command:

 ```bash
 apx --apt enter